 Rather than developing a new system, Illinois is obtaining a fully-operational, federally-certified MMIS partnership.
 This cloud-based approach is expected to decrease up-front development costs and reduce the time required for implementation by two years.

 The first phase of IMPACT: eMIPP

-Beginning in July, 2015, providers seeking to serve Medicaid clients will be required to enroll and revalidate through the new IMPACT web portal.
-Paper enrollment applications or updates will no longer be accepted, and email will become the primary method for provider communication.
+In July 2015, providers seeking to serve Medicaid beneficiaries were required to enroll and revalidate through the new IMPACT web portal.
+Paper enrollment applications or updates are no longer accepted, and email is the primary method of communication.

 Later phases of IMPACT: PBMS and Full Implementation

-In the fall of 2016, IMPACT will launch a new Pharmacy Benefits Management System (PBMS).
+In the fall of 2016, IMPACT launched a new Pharmacy Benefits Management System (PBMS).
 More information about the PBMS can be found at ILLINOIS Rx Portal.

 In 2021, Illinois will transition to using a single web-based system for all Medicaid claims processing – referred to as “full IMPACT implementation.”
 More information about full implementation will be provided through this website as the project moves forward.